maxwells/string-toolkit/README.md

 A JavaScript implementation of some of my favorite ActiveSupport String methods.

+### Usage

+Include `lib/string-toolkit.js` in the appropriate place for your web framework and you're good to go.
+All methods are automatically added to `String.prototype`

 ### Methods

 - at(index) - returns character at specified index